1. Users, Groups and Roles#

 It is recommended to have at least one user with the role of Global administrator to be able to update TrustView and manage all the global settings of TrustView.

-The following table lists the functionality enabled for the other roles:
+The following table lists the functionality enabled for all the roles:

 Global administrator